Could regular primordial black holes be dark matter?: Introduction

 \section{Introduction}

 Dark matter remains one of the most profound challenges in the standard cosmological model.
 Despite the remarkable precision of modern cosmology in testing the foundations of this framework, many critical questions remain unresolved.
 While the existence of dark matter—an invisible form of matter that exerts detectable gravitational influence—is well-supported, its fundamental nature continues to elude explanation, with numerous competing theories proposed (see, e.g., \cite{Arbey:2021gdg} for a recent review and \cite{Bertone:2016nfn} for historical context).
 Among the candidate explanations for dark matter, the primordial black holes (PBHs) emerged in the early 1970s \cite{Carr:1974nx,Chapline:1975ojl} as a compelling possibility (see Refs. \cite{Green:2020jor,Carr:2020xqk,Villanueva-Domingo:2021spv,Carr:2024nlv} for more details).
 PBHs, in essence, are black holes theorized to have formed in the early universe through the gravitational collapse of overdensities arising from quantum fluctuations.
 Alternative formation mechanisms, such as phase transitions, also predict their existence.
+Recently, a new method has been explored that directly connects the tensor power spectrum to PBH abundance to constrain primordial GWs using limits on PBH abundances \cite{Kumar:2025jfi}.
 Unlike stellar-origin black holes, PBHs are not formed through stellar collapse, allowing their masses to span an extraordinarily broad range—from the Planck mass up to the mass of the observable universe enclosed by today’s Hubble horizon.
 However, their potential abundance is strongly constrained by the diverse and significant impacts they would have had on cosmological evolution.
 Heavy PBHs-- typically with masses greater than $10^{23}$g-- could manifest through multiple astrophysical signatures, including gravitational lensing, binary disruption, matter accretion, and coalescence events.
 These phenomena translate into observable constraints from microlensing surveys, stellar population studies, X-ray observations, and gravitational wave detection.
 Collectively, these limits suggest that PBHs with masses greater than $10^{23}$g cannot make up all of the dark matter \cite{Auffinger:2022khh}, and the presence of lighter PBHs is crucial.
 Lighter PBHs have potentially richer physics because they are associated with the Hawking radiation process \footnote{This process is unsuitable for heavy PBHs because their evaporation time scales with mass, eventually exceeding the universe's age.
 For instance, a solar-mass PBH ($\sim 10^{33}$g) has an evaporation timescale exceeding $10^{67}$ years—orders of magnitude longer than the current universe's age ($\sim 10^{10}$ years).}.